bazel-contrib/bazelrc_preset.bzl/README.md

 > [!NOTE]
 > Preset changes can cause behavior changes in your repo that are undesirable or even break the build.
-> Since vendoring is required, changes will be code-reviewed when they arrive in your repo, rather than as an invisible side-effect of updating the version of bazelrc-presets.
+> Since vendoring is required, changes will be code-reviewed when they arrive in your repo, rather than as an invisible side-effect of updating the version of bazelrc_preset.
 > For this reason, this rule does not strictly follow Semantic Versioning.

 Bazel options may be stored in `*.bazelrc` files, in several places on disk.